markansn/Resful_notes_api/README.md

 **Running the application**

 The server is started using the server.js file.
 Started the same as any other Node.js server.
 Npm packages should already be present in the node_modules file.
 The database the application communicates with is on the cloud so there is no need to download anything.
-However, the cloud service I am using operates a IP whitelist system so **I will need your IP in order to whitelist it.** Please email me at **manson10@hotmail.co.uk** with the ip.
+However, the cloud service I am using operates a IP whitelist system so **I will need your IP in order to whitelist it.**

 **How to use**